charmoniumQ/PROBE/docs/benchmark_suite/README.md

 There are three high-level methods by which one can capture computational provenance: 1) by modifying an application to report provenance data, 2) by leveraging a workflow engine or programming language to report provenance data, and 3) by leveraging an operating system to emit provenance data to report provenance data [@freireProvenanceComputationalTasks2008].

-- **Application-level** provenance is the most semantically rich, since it knows the use of each input at the application-level (see @fig:app-lvl-prov), but the least general, since each application would have to be modified individually.
+- **Application-level** provenance is the most semantically rich, since it knows the use of each input at the application-level (see @Fig:app-lvl-prov), but the least general, since each application would have to be modified individually.

 - **Workflow-level** or **language-level** provenance is a middle ground in semantic richness and generality;
-  it only knows the use of inputs in a dataflow sense (see @fig:wf-lvl-prov), ^[DSK: this generates "fig.", not the correct "Fig."] but all applications using the provenance-modified workflow engine or programming language would emit provenance data without themselves being modified to emit provenance data.
+  it only knows the use of inputs in a dataflow sense (see @Fig:wf-lvl-prov), but all applications using the provenance-modified workflow engine or programming language would emit provenance data without themselves being modified to emit provenance data.

-- **System-level** is the most general, since all applications on the system would emit provenance data, but it is the least semantically rich, since observed dependencies may overapproximate the true dependencies (see @fig:sys-lvl-log and @fig:sys-lvl-prov).
+- **System-level** is the most general, since all applications on the system would emit provenance data, but it is the least semantically rich, since observed dependencies may overapproximate the true dependencies (see @Fig:sys-lvl-log and @Fig:sys-lvl-prov).
   System-level provenance collectors may be implemented in **kernel-space** or in **user-space**.
   Since kernel-space provenance collectors modify internals of the Linux kernel, keeping them up-to-date as the kernel changes is a significant maintenance burden.
   High-security national labs may be wary of including a patched kernel.